 A minimum of a high school diploma or equivalent is required, or a combination of education and experience from which comparable skills are attained.

-Bargaining unit employees must apply by November 20, 2020, to be considered.
+Colgate bargaining unit employees must apply by February 15, 2022 in order to be considered.

 Must be able to stand for long periods of time.
 Must have the ability to lift and carry up to a maximum of 50 pounds.